Upcoming Immersion: New York June 2014

 - And esteemed UNC Kenan-Flagler faculty: Professor Anil Shivdasani, Professor Christian Lundblad, and Adjunct Professor Stephen Arbogast

 Throughout the financial track of the immersion, attendees will also have the opportunity to visit various financial institutions throughout New York City, and attend panel discussions with top investors and entrepreneurs.

 The Power of Storytelling in the Digital Age

-The first half of the New York Immersion will bring students together to learn from industry leaders and UNC Kenan-Flagler.
-Students will explore how companies can find new ways of telling their stories and remain relevant to their target customers.
+During the media portion of the New York Immersion, students will explore how companies can find new ways of telling their stories and remaining relevant to their target customers.

 - Justin Smith, CEO of Bloomberg Media Group — Mr. Smith will offer students a different perspective, contrasting Bloomberg’s approach to those of other players who have been around for more than a century.